 - Do lots of practice tests, brush up on essential study skills, and get in that “exam mindset.”
 The more prepared you are, the easier you’ll find it to control the fear stemming from the unknown.

-Employing the Best Learning Strategies
+Employing the Best Learning Strategies and Test Taking Skills

 To do a good job during an exam, you’ll need to be prepared enough.
 Difficult exams usually encompass a lot of material and could feature multiple elements – an exam essay, multiple-choice tests, listening sections, etc. It’s also important to know if you’ll be penalized for a wrong answer and whether employing blank answers makes sense.